-5.5(2) The applicant shall accumulate a total of 2500 hours of appraisal experience in no fewer than 24 months while in active status, of which a minimum of 1500 hours must consist of residential appraisal experience.
-While the hours may be cumulative, the 24 months must have elapsed before the applicant can apply to take the examination.
+5.5(2) The applicant shall accumulate a total of 1,500 hours of residential appraisal experience in no fewer than 12 months while in active status.
+While the hours may be cumulative, the 12 months must have elapsed before the applicant can apply to take the examination.
 Experience claimed must have been performed in compliance with USPAP in which the appraiser demonstrates proficiency in appraisal principles methodology, procedures and reporting conclusions.
 Acceptable appraisal experience includes, but is not limited to, the following: